fatiando/2023-image/README.md

 learning how to use our tools and probing new methodologies and code.
 Verde offers tools for processing and interpolating spatial data with an interface inspired in the well-known machine learning package scikit-learn.
-Boule defines geodetic reference ellipsoids that enables to compute coordinate conversions and normal gravity calculations through their analytic solution.
+Boule defines geodetic reference ellipsoids that offer coordinate conversions and normal gravity calculations through their analytic solution.
 Lastly, Harmonica is our tool for processing and modelling gravity and magnetic data.
-It offers tools for applying standard corrections to gravity data; FFT-based transformations to regular grids; forward modelling gravity and magnetic fields using different sources such as point sources, dipoles, rectangular prisms and tesseroids (a.k.a spherical coordinates); interpolating, gridding and upward continuing harmonic fields data with equivalent sources; and extra functions for different tasks, like reading Oasis Montaj® GRD files.
+It offers tools for applying standard corrections to gravity data; FFT-based transformations to regular grids; forward modelling gravity and magnetic fields using different sources such as point sources, dipoles, rectangular prisms and tesseroids (a.k.a. spherical coordinates); interpolating, gridding and upward continuing harmonic fields data with equivalent sources; and extra functions for different tasks, like reading Oasis Montaj® GRD files.
 Fatiando a Terra follows the higher standards in software development following